-Occasionally, a portion of the muscle organ of stomach and the LES will actually protrude through the hiatus (the opening in the diaphragm where the esophagus passes through the chest cavity).
+Occasionally, a portion of the muscle organ of the stomach and the LES will actually protrude through the hiatus (the opening in the diaphragm where the esophagus passes through the chest cavity).
 This is called a hiatal hernia and causes similar acid reflux symptoms.

 What are symptoms of acid reflux?